Peoria Slip and Fall Lawyer

 Employers should follow these guidelines to prevent workplace slip and fall accidents:

-The best way to make sure that your workplace is safe is to conduct regular inspections.
-Check for tripping hazards, worn or frayed carpets, slippery floors, and any other problems that could lead to accidents.
+Conducting regular inspections is the best way to ensure your workplace is safe.
+Check for tripping hazards, worn or frayed carpets, slippery floors, and other problems that could lead to accidents.

-Finally, complete a daily inspection of all stairs and exits before work begins.
-It may take 20 minutes, but it will save you a lot of time and money in the long run.
+Finally, inspect all stairs and exits daily before work begins.
+It may take 20 minutes, but it will save you time and money in the long run.

-Most workplace slip and fall accidents can be avoided by paying attention to the fundamentals of safe flooring, lighting, cleaning, and maintenance.
+Most workplace slip and fall accidents can be avoided by paying attention to safe flooring, lighting, cleaning, and maintenance fundamentals.

 In addition, employers must take reasonable measures to protect workers from potential hazards so that they do not have to fear a life-threatening injury on their way to work or while working.